What is a Slipped Disc?

-There is generally no down time or recovery period while being treated.
+There is generally no downtime or recovery period while being treated.
 In fact, most patients find the treatments quite relaxing.
 The Overall treatment sessions can last from 45 to 60 minutes.
-Patients should stay well hydrated and practice good nutrition during this process and after for best healing.
+Patients should stay well hydrated and practice good nutrition during this process and after for the best healing.